vijayvenkat/openstack-netscaler-ci/README.rst

 Setting Up All Systems
 ~~~~~~~~~~~~~~~~~~~~~~~
 The first step is to setup the systems involved in testing.
-Assuming you would know how to bring your own systems in the deployments to clean slate, following are the steps that have to be done to setup devstack
+Assuming you would know how to bring your own systems in the deployments to clean slate, following are the steps that have to be done to setup DevStack

 1. Use an appropriate localrc with Devstack VM.
+Here is a full sample.
 It is recommended to use the following setting

 .. code-block:: bash

   RECLONE=YES # inorder to pull latest changes during every test cycle
   DEST=/opt/stack/new  # test scripts would be expecting devstack to be installed in this directory

-  Here is a full sample

 2. Run the following script to setup DevStack